intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 ## Purging

-To permanently remove (_Purge_) all artifacts associated with the user and all data related to past experiments submitted by that user (but excluding the contents of the user’s input and output folders):
+To permanently remove (_Purge_) all artifacts associated with the user and all data related to past experiments submitted by that user (but, _**excluding**_ the contents of the user’s input and output folders):

 `nctl user delete <user_name> -p/--purge`